tmgthb/Autonomous-Agents/README.md

 [Memory Sharing for Large Language Model based Agents](https://arxiv.org/abs/2404.09982)

-- Memory-Sharing (MS)-framework: Multi LLM-agents use real-time memory retrieval, which stores both the query and real-time response and shared between the agents.
-Improves In-Context Learning.
+- Memory-Sharing (MS)-framework: Multi LLM-agents share Memory Pool of query/response pairs, which improves In-Context Learning.
+- LLM agent answers based on query and retrieved memories.
+Scorer evaluates query / response.
+High scoring pairs are added to the Memory Pool, which is queried with cosine similarity.
+- The shared memory helps all agents to learn from each other.

 ---